 Are you interested in a weekend away in a city other than Amsterdam?
 A modern destination full of cool architecture, culture and cuisine.
 The Netherlands has many cities to choose from on your visit.
-Check out what to do in the harbour city of Rotterdam.
+Check out what to do in the harbor city of Rotterdam.

 Have Lunch at Vessel 11

 On top of a ship deck, this has to be one of the coolest places I’ve had lunch on.
 We stumbled upon this after strolling along the harborside.
-You are literally sitting on top a red ship in water with a rustic setting which makes for the best atomposhere.
-The food is delicious as they serve english dishes from a traditional English menu.
+You are literally sitting on top of a red ship in water with a rustic setting which makes for the best atmosphere.
+The food is delicious as they serve English dishes from a traditional English menu.
 I would also recommend their craft beer, especially the stout!

 Admire this Architectural Wonder

 No trip to Rotterdam is complete without visiting the famous Cubic houses (Kubuswoningen in Dutch).
 This eccentric landmark was designed by Dutch Architect Piet Blom.
 The idea of these tilted cubes is that they look like a tree and all together appear like a forest, called Blaakse Bos.
 Sounds a bit strange but the reason for this is that it represents a village in the city.

 Did you know that you can see the inside of the house?
 They have turned it into a museum that you can visit.
 While it’s only three euros I personally don’t think it’s worth it.
-It is super cramped, full of tourists and a very short tour time.
+It is super cramped, full of tourists, and has a very short tour time.
 Additionally, you can actually spend a night at one of the houses via Airbnb or Booking.

 Take a Water Taxi